groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 The `setMessage()` field records the reason for redaction without exposing the hidden content.

-### Step 5: Save the Redacted Document and Clean Up
+### Step 5: Save the redacted document and clean up
 Persist the changes and release resources.

 ```java